 What else?

 These are just the most commonly useful examples.
 Add other relevant instructions specific to your project.
-Share your ideas in the comments!
+For instance, here are two Reddit posts that contain some additional categories which can be used as further inspiration: 1, 2.

 Use consistent imperative voice.